softfire-eu/softfire-eu.github.io/docs/pd-manager.md

 PhysicalResource:
     derived_from: eu.softfire.BaseResource
     description: "Defines a Physical resource request in the SoftFIRE Middleware"
+	properties:
+      resource_name:
+        required: true
+        type: string
 ```

-As such, the only parameter that needs to be specified is the **resource_id** which is derived from the BaseResource type.
+As such, the only parameters that need to be specified are the **resource_name**, as well as the **resource_id** which is a required parameter of the BaseResource type.

+!!! note
+    Due to the limited number of physical resources, it is recommended to specify a start and end date as defined in the BaseResource type, to avoid unnecessarily holding up resources for an extended period of time.
+Failure to specify this may result in your experiment being rejected.

 ## UE Physical Resource
 ### UE Reservation